hitokiri-mata/katacoda-courses/kubernetes-fundamentals/minikube/step3-kubernetes.md

 Up to this point a few Minikube CLI commands have been covered.
-However, the primary way to interact with Kubernetes from the command line is instead through the CLI tool called KubeCtl.
+However, the primary way to interact with Kubernetes from the command-line is instead through the CLI tool called KubeCtl.

 Keep in mind the _minikube_ tool is for administering the hosting of the cluster where _kubectl_ tool is for administering Kubernetes itself, regardless of where Kubernetes is running.
 In the beginning it may take some time to keep the purpose of these commands separate.